Ghostkwebb/IITP-Retro-Revive/README.md

 Dive into a fresh and unpredictable Pacman experience with **Impossible Pacman**!
 This isn't your classic arcade game.
 We've taken the familiar ghost-dodging, pellet-munching gameplay and added a twist: **each level is generated uniquely every time you play**.
 Using a random walk algorithm, the maze layout is different in every game, ensuring endless replayability and challenging you to adapt to new environments.

 But that's not all!
-Feeling like setting your own challenge? **Impossible Pacman allows you to define the win score before you start a level**.
+Do you feel like setting your challenge? **Impossible Pacman allows you to define the win score before you start a level**.
 Whether you prefer a quick dash for a low score or a marathon session aiming for a high one, the choice is yours.
-Get ready for an "impossible" level of Pacman fun where no two games are ever the same!
+Get ready for an "impossible" level of Pacman fun where no two games are the same!

 ## Team Details